hraberg/foil/README.md

 into the generated source.

 The compiler generates STL containers for literal vectors, list, maps and sets.
 It also supports regex and date literals.
+Basic operators are compiled directly, and have no function wrappers for now.
+Keywords are compiled to strings.
+Raw arrays are not yet supported, but can be indirectly constructed as vector literals.

 Types are specified using normal Clojure tags, `^int x`.
 If there's no type it defaults to `auto`.
 A type can also be a string, in which case it's used verbatim in the generated C++, to simplify usage of more complex signatures.
+For collection literals the type specifies the type contained.
 Modifiers `:const` and `:dynamic` compiles to `const` and `thread_local` in C++.

+All generated functions are normal C++ template functions (or lambdas) so interop is the default.
+Member functions and fields can be called / accessed using the normal `.` prefix syntax.
+Structs can be created via postfix `.`.
+Currently all structs are created on the stack (no `new` keyword), and needs to be explicitly moved to the heap.

 Namespaces compiles to C++ namespaces.
 This area is quite basic at the moment. `:require`/:include` is supported and are compiled to `#include` directives.

-All generated functions are normal C++ template functions (or lambdas) so interop is the default.
-Member functions and fields can be called / accessd using the normal `.` prefix syntax.
-Structs can be created via postfix `.`.
-Currently all structs are created on the stack, and needs to be explicitly moved to the heap.

-Raw arrays are not yet supported, but can be indirectly constructed as vector literals.

-There is no runtime or GC.
-Currently there's also no memory safety, and even using smart pointers cannot alone guarantee it.
+There is no runtime or GC by design.
+Currently there's also no memory safety, as simply using smart pointers cannot alone guarantee it.
 How to solve this is open for debate.
 Exactly how much of the underlying machinery to expose is also an open question.
-I expect that there will be a core library that will use interop extensively, but that user code will mainly depend on this and not usually see any C++ except for the when using libraries within the sub-domain they operate in.
+I expect that there will be a `foil.core` library that will use interop extensively, but that user code will mainly depend on this and not usually see any C++ except for the when using libraries within the sub-domain they operate in.
+The goal is not to support any random C++ construct in the language, just leverage them where it makes sense.
+For certain usages, one would have to rely on `$code` or write native bridge code.

-Currently all code is read from standard in and C++ is written to standard out.
-For ease of use, this currently adds a main function if necessary, but I expect this to change soon, and generate header only code which will require other (generated) headers, apart from a main stub needed to make the executable.
-This will require the compiler to become more complex and have the ability to read and generate more than file at once.
-As an interim step one can generate individual `.hpp` files and a `.cpp` file for the file with the main method.
+Currently all Foil code is read from standard in and C++ is written to standard out.
+For ease of use, this currently adds a main function if necessary.
+One has to manually generate individual `.hpp` files and a `.cpp` file for the file with the main method and compile them.

 We could support https://github.com/arximboldi/immer which is a C++ library for persistent data structures.
 In practice this would involve a wrapper and some ability to decide what type literals generate.
-Forcing a dependency on it goes against the layered approach.
+Forcing a hard dependency on this library goes against the layered approach.

 My idea is to evolve this for a bit until it can do things without worrying about portability.
 At a later point there could be time to